SteffenNeumann/Hangarplaner/docs/SYNC-FUNCTION-DESIGN.md

      - A write fence is active, or
      - The field was edited recently, or
      - A 15s hard-lock is active (set on local change).
-3) Write throttling while typing
+3) Typing-aware throttling
    - Aggregated writes wait for typing to settle and skip periodic writes if typing continues.
-   - Read-back is delayed while typing is ongoing.
+   - Read-back polling also defers while typing is ongoing to avoid flip-backs.
 4) Delta-only writes
    - We do not send full payloads when there are no deltas (prevents trample).
+Manual sync also uses delta-only.
 5) 409 handling
    - If the user edited a conflicting field recently, we retry a targeted write for just that field using the server’s current value as the new precondition (keep local).
    - Otherwise we accept the server value and read-back.
+   - After a successful keep-local retry, baselines are updated for those fields to prevent repeated 409s for the same delta.

 Outcome
 - Recent user edits are preserved locally and then re‑asserted on the server without “flip-backs”.